bspatafora/bspatafora.github.io/_posts/2015-01-09-learning-to-be-part-of-a-team.markdown

 date:   2015-01-09
 ---

-It’s been a few weeks since I started working on Thrill Jockey, but I’m still adjusting to and learning about working on a team.
+It’s been a few weeks since I started working on my first client project, but I’m still adjusting to and learning about working on a team.
 I’ve been struck throughout by how different it is from working on your own.

 When I was working alone, I had my own particular rhythm—I tend to move very intentionally and slowly—and I always knew exactly what was being done because I was the only one doing it.